 In the Southern part of the country, life is taking over many goals.
-I lived with inconvenience but I can’t even comprehend what people in Houston, Rockport, and the rest of Texas as well as parts of Louisiana are going through.
+I lived with inconvenience but I can’t even comprehend what people in Houston, Rockport, and the rest of Texas, as well as parts of Louisiana, are going through.
 It will take a long time for those areas to return to anything like normal.
 The interruption of daily life has to be tremendous for anyone there.

-As I checked in with various clients I know live in Texas, I learned their challenges and hardships.
-One client is not sure if her condo survived, she is ready to relocate to Texas to be closer to family.
+As I checked in with various clients live in Texas, I learned their challenges and hardships.
+One client is not sure if her condo survived, she is ready to relocate to Texas to be closer to her family.
 Another former client spent three days in a hotel in Houston without power.
-She traveled right before the storm to help with her niece’s first child.
+She travelled right before the storm to help with her niece’s first child.
 Her own house in Galveston survived the storm.
 Her new job is in insurance and she is very concerned about her clients, who are primarily elderly.

 Want to help?
 Here are some suggestions direct from the FEMA website.

 TO DONATE TO RELIEF EFFORTS (from the FEMA website)

 The most effective way to support disaster survivors in their recovery is to donate money and time to trusted, reputable, voluntary or charitable organizations.

 Cash donations offer voluntary agencies and faith-based organizations the most flexibility to address urgently developing needs.
 With cash in hand, these organizations can obtain needed resources nearer to the disaster location.
 This inflow of cash also pumps money back into the local economy and helps local businesses recover faster.